Vietnam.vn - Nền tảng quảng bá Việt Nam

 Thanh Hoa: From poverty to wealth through aquaculture

-TPO - With the spirit of daring to think and dare to do, Mr. Tran Cong Phong (born in 1982), residing in Street 2, Quang Phu Ward (Thanh Hoa), has risen from poverty to become a shining example in economic development thanks to the aquaculture model.
+TPO - With the spirit of daring to think and daring to do, Mr. Tran Cong Phong (born in 1982), residing in Street 2, Quang Phu Ward (Thanh Hoa), has risen from poverty to become a shining example in economic development thanks to the aquaculture model.

 Báo Tiền PhongBáo Tiền Phong07/08/2025

-Don't give up after failure
+Don't give up after failure.

 a03ed42b42adcbf392bc.jpg